 Located at the very top of the town the castle overlooks the valley of the Ofanto and Osento rivers.
 Construction began in the ninth century and was inhabited by aristocratic families from 1059 to 1932 when the last lord died.

 We were happy to poke around the outside of the building when we met two Italian gentlemen who struck up a conversation with us.
-Turns out they were from Calitri and and after telling them our story it turns out one of them had relatives living in the small town in NY where I grew up and he had actually been there-small world!
+Turns out they were from Calitri and and after telling them our story it’s hard to believe, but one of them had relatives living in the town in NY where I grew up and he had actually been there-small world!
 They called the caretaker who had the keys to the interior of the castle and he drove over to give us a private tour.
 He spoke no English and I did my best to keep up and translate for J. The interior is quite rustic, but there were a variety of high tech videos and even a virtual reality experience, which had us sitting on a donkey exploring the countryside!

 While walking around town we asked three different people where we should have lunch and they all named the same place- Al Giardino Ristorante.
 After touring the castello we were happy to follow their advice and stopped in for lunch.
 The food was simple and representative of the area.
 We started wth a salumi platter that included three local cheeses.
 I spied pizza fritta on the menu and didn’t hesitate to order it.
 I took one bite and I was instantly transported to my grandmother’s kitchen.
 I enjoyed another classic dish from my childhood-ricotta stuffed handmade ravioli while J. had spaghetti with a meat sauce topped with toasted bread crumbs, which is common in the south.
 It was exactly the lunch we had hoped for.